Frequently asked questions

 Watch the instructional video on the usage and infection control procedures for the ErgoFinger® HVE Hose Kit by clicking here.

-After each treatment, the suction hose, valve, and tailpiece must be sprayed or wiped with a suitable disinfecting solution between one patient and the next.
-It is recommended to change the HVE valve at the end of each day for better infection control practices the HVE valve can be disassembled.
+After each treatment, the HVE Hose, Tailpiece, and 2-IN-1 Adapter must be sprayed or wiped with a suitable disinfecting solution between one patient and the next.
+It is recommended to change the HVE Tailpiece at the end of each day for better infection control practices.

-Additionally, you should also aspirate a large glass of cold, clear water through the suction hose and valve after each patient is treated.
-The HVE valve can also be changed to a sterilized one between the patients.
+Additionally, a large glass of clear water can be aspirated through the HVE hose and Tailpiece after each patient is treated.
+The HVE Tailpiece can also be changed to a sterilized one between the patients.
 As for the hose, an evacuation system cleaner should be used at the end of the day.
 Follow the same standard infection control protocols as with any suction line.

 Generally speaking, it is always best to consult your dental units and evacuation system manufacturer for recommendations on which cleaning and disinfecting products to use.

-At the end of the day, clean and disinfect the HVE valve in an automated cleaning equipment (ultrasonic cleaner or washer disinfector) to remove debris and after it autoclave at 134°C (273°F), 2.1 bar, 3min.
-You might want to consider buying a few of the autoclavable HVE valves to ensure a pair is always readily disinfected and sterilized in case of a sudden need.
+At the end of the day, clean and disinfect the HVE Tailpiece and 2-IN-1 Adapter in automated cleaning equipment (ultrasonic cleaner or washer-disinfector) to remove debris and after it autoclave at 134°C (273°F), 2.1 bar, 3min.
+You might want to consider buying a few of the autoclavable HVE Tailpieces and 2-IN-1 Adapters to ensure a pair is always readily disinfected and sterilized in case of a sudden need.

 What is the ErgoAirTip?